MythTV/mythtv/mythtv/external/ffmpeg_update_instructions.md

 mv mythtv/external/FFmpeg1 mythtv/external/FFmpeg
 ```

-If `git status` showed any modified files or any untracked files other than mythtv/external/FFmpeg1:
+If `git status` showed any modified files or any untracked files other than
-Find the last commit added to FFmpeg:
+`mythtv/external/FFmpeg1`, find the last commit added to FFmpeg:

 ```sh
 cd $FFMPEG_GIT_DIR
 git log